Should You Put Pumpkin on Your Face? We’re Exploring the Pros and Cons of DIY Skincare

 The best way to find the right products for your skin type is to work with a skincare professional who will evaluate your skin, listen to your concerns, and provide personalized product recommendations that fit your specific needs.
 These products will also be proven to provide visible results, making them safer and more cost-effective than trial-and-error DIY skincare.

-Here at Kalos Medical Spa, our skincare pros have years of experience helping people find their perfect cocktail of products—and we would love to welcome you to our family of satisfied patients.
+Here at Kalos Medical Spa, board certified plastic surgeon Dr. Emily Kirby and our team of skincare pros have years of experience helping people find their perfect cocktail of products—and we would love to welcome you to our family of satisfied patients.
 Contact us today to schedule a private consult and skin evaluation.